JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 ### Add a data model

-In `shared/src/commonMain/kotlin`, create a new `RocketLaunch.kt` file in the project directory and add a data class which stores data from the SpaceX API:
+In `shared/src/commonMain/kotlin`, create a new `RocketLaunch.kt` file and add a data class which stores data from the SpaceX API:

 ```kotlin
 import kotlinx.serialization.SerialName